Lachiecodes/Securing-and-Hardening-Linux/README.md

 ![Screenshot 2023-09-28 220335](https://github.com/Lachiecodes/Securing-and-Hardening-a-Linux-System/assets/138475757/de7da639-1bcc-4ec3-92b4-7df6c562671d)<br>

-- You can also restrict SSH access to only allow connections from certain IP addresses using `iptables` to specify the address: `iptables -A INPUT -p tcp —dport 2278 -s x.x.x.x -j ACCEPT` and drop all other incoming connections:`iptables -A INPUT -p tcp —dport 2278 -j DROP`.<br>
+- You can also restrict SSH access to only allow connections from certain IP addresses using `iptables` to specify the address: `iptables -A INPUT -p tcp --dport 2278 -s x.x.x.x -j ACCEPT` and drop all other incoming connections:`iptables -A INPUT -p tcp --dport 2278 -j DROP`.<br>

 ![Screenshot 2023-09-28 220156](https://github.com/Lachiecodes/Securing-and-Hardening-a-Linux-System/assets/138475757/bbb49f06-7f09-43a1-bb93-a11ec15c3560)